george-hawkins/basic-gfm-jekyll/redcarpet-extensions.md

 Jekyll also adds a number of Jekyll specific Redcarpet extensions which are documented in the [Redcarpet section](http://jekyllrb.com/docs/configuration/#redcarpet) of the Jekyll configuration page.

-In your `_config.yml` you can set the various extensions you want for a specific renderer, e.g. like so for redcarpet:
+In your `_config.yml` you can set the various extensions you want for a specific renderer, e.g. like so for Redcarpet:

 ```YAML
 redcarpet: